lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 The button with two :guilabel:`||` circled is a pause button that can pause all downloads and uploads or :menuselection:`File --> Pause All`.
 To start downloading and uploading again to press a button with a triangle to start uploading and downloading again or :menuselection:`File --> Start All`.

 To remove a torrent from the list of torrent files right click on it or :kbd:`Delete` and click remove.
-To delete the files and remove the torrent from the list right click Delete files and remove or press :kbd:`Shift +Delete`.
+To delete the files and remove the torrent from the list right click :menuselection:`Delete files and Remove` or press :kbd:`Shift +Delete`.

 To filter which torrents are shown on your list use the :guilabel:`Show` drop down menu.
 To only show active torrents from the :guilabel:`Show` drop down select :menuselection:`Active`.
 To only show torrents that are downloading from the :guilabel:`Show` menu select :menuselection:`Downloading`.
 To only show seeding torrents from the :guilabel:`Show` drop down select :menuselection:`Seeding`.
 To only show Paused torrents from the :guilabel:`Show` drop down select :menuselection:`Paused`.
 To show only Finished torrents from the :guilabel:`Show` menu select :menuselection:`Finished`.
 To only show torrents that are verifying from the :guilabel:`Show` drop down select :menuselection:`Verifying`.
 To only show torrents that are in an error state from the :guilabel:`Show` menu select :menuselection:`Error`.
 To go back to showing all torrents from the :guilabel:`Show` menu select :menuselection:`All`.